telefonicaid/fiware-cygnus/doc/design/OrionSTHSink.md

 ##<a name="section4"></a>Implementation details
 ###<a name="section4.1"></a>`OrionSTHSink` class
-As any other NGSI-like sink, `OrionSTHSink` extends the base `OrionSink`.
-The methods that are extended are:
+`OrionSTHSink` extends `OrionMongoBaseSink`, which as any other NGSI-like sink extends the base `OrionSink`.
+The methods that are extended are by `OrionMongoBaseSink` are:

-    void persist(Map<String, String>, NotifyContextRequest) throws Exception;

-The context data, already parsed by `OrionSink` in `NotifyContextRequest`, is iterated and persisted in the MongoDB backend by means of a `MongoBackend` instance.
-Header information from the `Map<String, String>` is used to complete the persitence process, such as the timestamp or the destination.

     public void start();

 `MongoBackend` is created.
 This must be done at the `start()` method and not in the constructor since the invoking sequence is `OrionSTHSink()` (contructor), `configure()` and `start()`.